Azure/azure-sphere-gallery/HeapTracker/README.md

 HeapTracker is a thin-layer library that implements a custom heap tracking mechanism which provides a global `heap_allocated` variable that can be used to track memory requests being done by High-level applications.
 The library accomplishes this by overriding the following native C memory allocation functions, though the standard GNU C Library wrapping mechanism:
 - `malloc()`, `realloc()`, `calloc()`, `alloc_aligned()` and `free()`

+The library also implements an optional **pointer & size tracking** feature, which enables detecting which pointers are actually "measured" in accounting the memory usage balance, therefore excluding those memory allocations that are not performed by the code & libraries that are compiled with the HL App.
+One other benefit of the pointer tracking feature, is that the library will use standard `free()` & `realloc()` instead of the overridden `_free()` & `_realloc()`, which must be used if pointer tracking is disabled (as pointer sizes are unknown).

+Because pointer tracking implies an additional computing overhead, an optional **thread-safety** feature is also implemented in order to make memory-function calls atomic, which is essential in case the HL App makes use of threads.
+The additional tracking overhead though is only appreciable upon usages of `free()` & `realloc()`, which on a positive side puts the performance decrease exactly where developers normally put their attention on, especially when developing on embedded systems, that is, reducing the "chatter" of frequent allocations/de-allocations of memory.
+Therefore, a significant performance decrease while using the HeapTracker may be a likely indication that there's room for performance improvements in the App's memory management.

 ## Contents

 | File/folder | Description |